Everything in Materialize is currently handled by the

 To read data from views (as opposed to ad hoc queries), users target the view

-some_view); from here, Materialize can simply return the result from the
+SELECT * FROM some_view; from here, Materialize can simply return the

 Reading data vs. creating views